Applying to the Principal’s Teaching Award Scheme

 To apply for the PTAS, you need to submit a written proposal.
 Deadlines, guidance and application form here.

-Application deadlines for two calls in academic year 2019/2020 are 24 October 2019 and 19 March 2020.
-There is a special call for additional funding related to Widening Participation.
+Application deadlines for two calls in academic year 2020/2021 are 15 October 2020 and 11th March 2021.
+There is intended to be a special call for additional funding related to Widening Participation in October 2020.

-Applications are submitted by midnight on these dates and are electronic only.
+Applications are submitted by midnight on these dates, and are electronic only.
 Please note that late submissions will not be accepted and all submissions will require signatures (you would therefore be submitting pdf scanned copies, or use electronic signatures in your documentation).
-See below for 'how to submit'.
+See further down the page for more details on how to submit.

 Submission themes and special calls

 As well as submissions within the general remit of PTAS, we would welcome the following themed submissions and have additional funding for special call(s) as follows:

 Special Call for Widening Participation (intended for October 2020) - note that if special call funding is not made available, any submissions will be considered within PTAS main funding submissions instead.
 Project submissions that relate to widening participation and, in particular, the University Widening Participation Strategy (2018) are strongly encouraged.
 Please mark your application ‘WIDENING PARTICIPATION’.
 Relevant topics might include, but are not limited to: providing support throughout degree progression; providing academic skills support at key transition points; inclusion, equality and diversity in the curriculum.